As an IT Intern you are passionate about technology and keen to immerse yourself in the information technology world.

 This is going well.
 Now, let’s have a look at some interesting layout ideas…

-How to Choose the Right Layout Your IT Intern Resume
+How to Choose the Right Layout for Your IT Intern Resume

 For your layout, you need to ensure that you achieve the right balance of style and readability.